 - Water Heater Age

-The average duration of a home water heater with appropriate maintenance is 10–12 years.
-Even if your outdated water heater isn’t having an issue, it’s at a greater risk of a damaging leak.
+The average life span of a home water heater with appropriate maintenance is 10–12 years.
+Even if your water heater isn’t having an issue, it could be at a greater risk of a damaging leak.

 If you’re unclear of your water heater’s age, check the identification sticker on the hot water heater.
 This indicates the manufacturing date and serial number.